-In the Western world, following women’s emancipation, the relationship between a man and a woman has undergone significant changes with respect to the traditional roles.
+In the world couple relationship has undergone significant changes with respect to the traditional roles.

-Today the couple’s relationship is no longer ensured, as before, by a marriage contract and by a woman’s economic dependence on a man.
+Today the couple’s relationship is no longer ensured, as before, by a marriage contract and by the economic dependence of a partner on the other one.

 It is founded on the capacity to relate to one another and there are no guarantees, with respect to its continuity, if not a hard and ongoing work on the relationship itself.